phetsims/center-and-variability/doc/implementation-notes.md

 In order to avoid performance problems and spurious intermediate values in the Variability screen, measures are computed as a batch, then signified via `updateDataMeasures` and `variabilityDataMeasuresUpdatedEmitter`.
-Likewise, `intervalToolDeltaStableProperty` works around inconsistent intermediate values.
+Likewise, `deltaStableProperty` in [IntervalToolModel.ts](https://github.com/phetsims/center-and-variability/blob/main/js/variability/model/IntervalToolModel.ts) works around inconsistent intermediate values.

 ## Main Architecture & Scenes